 - An extension of the excellent partnership working ethos already in place between LFR and EMAS

 The pilot has commenced and is being run from Long Sutton, Stamford and Woodhall Spa fire stations.
 These locations were selected as the retained firefighters at these stations already co-respond, they indicated their availability to undertake the pilot and the locations support EMAS’ priorities.
-The pilot will run until September 2015.
+The pilot will run until the end of March 2016.
 This will allow the concept to be fully tested and a robust evaluation undertaken.
 On completion of the pilot, the outcomes will be assessed and, following further consultation, a decision taken on whether the scheme should be continued and expanded to other areas of the County.

 Prior to the start of the pilot, LFR undertook a consultation to seek the views of local residents.
 This included an open evening in the three pilot areas where residents could ask questions about the pilot, meet local firefighter co-responders and EMAS medical practitioners, and find out more about the project.